clicknull/SpotResponder/README.md

             /  /
             `='     spotResponder.py <broadcast>

-SpotResponder is an active scanner to detect Responder running on your network
+## SpotResponder is an active scanner to detect Responder running on ur LAN